Image source: Andrey_Popov / shutterstock.com

 While creating your plan, consider the office move as a team sport and outline some teamwork rules.
 Include leaders from your department lines of business and functional representatives, such as IT, HR, Facilities, Transportation, Finance, Marketing (depending on your business).
 Team leaders are key here as they are the trusted and well-respected employees who can give you insight about how other employees feel about the move.

 #3 Deliver the Message

 Which is the right way to communicate the key messages?
-If you are mostly sharing company news via email, maybe you should continue on this way.
-In addition to your general channel of communication, you should try to use multiple tactics and share all details of the move with your managers so they can inform their colleagues and handle all the questions.
+If you are mostly sharing company news via email, maybe you should continue in this way.
+In addition to your general channel of communication, you should try to use multiple tactics and share all the details of the move with your managers so they can inform their colleagues and handle all the questions.